Fritz Stuckenberg: 11 interesting facts

 He was born Friedrich Bernhard Stuckenberg in Munich, but moved once his relatives in 1893 to the northern industrial city of Delmenhorst (near Bremen), where his daddy took higher than as director of the Hansa-Linoleumwerke.
 After unfinished studies of architecture and art studies in Weimar and Munich, he spent five formative years (1907–1913) in Paris.
 From there he made excursions to Pont-Aven as well as to Provence (Cassis, Martigues) where he “cleaned his palette”.
 He belonged to the circle of artists in the “Café Du Dôme” and exhibited in some of the best salons and galleries in Paris.

-See also 22 facts about Master of the Cypresses
+See also 14 facts about Rex Wood

 Coming urge on to Germany, he took dwelling in Berlin, where he was discovered in 1916 by Herwarth Walden and integrated into the Sturm circle.
 He became associates with Georg Muche, Arnold Topp, Walter Mehring and Mynona.
 Disillusioned later than Walden, he united in 1919 the Arbeitsrat für Kunst concerning Walter Gropius and Bruno Taut, later the Novembergruppe.
 Several “Sturm”-exhibitions, participation in the first Berlin Dadaist exhibition, and fascination in the third Bauhaus portfolio, mark his rank in the artists’ scene of these years.
 In the further on 1920s, his works were shown in Germany, the USA and the Soviet Union as that of a speculator of the European avant-garde.